Boophone disticha: Native distribution and habitat

 Boophone disticha is native to Angola, Botswana, Burundi, the Democratic Republic of the Congo, Eswatini, Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa (in the provinces of Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, Mpumalanga, Western Cape), Tanzania, Uganda, Zambia, and Zimbabwe.
 It grows wild in dry savannas, grasslands, and glades in forests.

 Uses

-Boophone disticha has been used locally to make poison for arrow's tips, and in the treatment of equine piroplasmosis.
+Boophone disticha has been used locally to make an arrow poison and in the treatment of equine piroplasmosis.

 The bulb has a wide range of uses in traditional African medicine.
 It contains alkaloids such as lycorine, undulatine, buphanisine, buphanamine, nerbowdine, crinine, crinamidine, distichamine, 3O-acetyl-nerbowdine, buphacetine and buphanidrine which have analgesic and hallucinogenic properties.

 Material from this species' bulb was associated with preservation of the Khoi Kouga mummy found in the Langkloof.